iw6dgm/keizer/README.md

 ### Updates

-Given a `tournament_id` and current round this SQL is executed to insert new Keizer scores that will be used for the following round:
+Given a `tournament_id` and the current round this SQL is executed to insert new Keizer scores that will be used for the follow-up round:

 ```sql
 WITH new_ranking